bryanwhiting/blog/creative/poem-the-dove-evermore.md

 When I could hold her, and nothing more.
 When in my hands, and on the floor we cuddle, huddle, muddle more.
-Bring it back, I implore
+"Bring it back", I implore
-Turn back time, I plead pure.
+"Turn back time", I plead pure.

 Then entered in that dove once more, the welcomed bird, the dove of yore.